karrabi/Samplate/Trading with AI/01-Simple Data Streaming/README.md

 ## How to Run

-Follow these steps to set up and run the Kafka farm:
+Follow these steps to set up and run the Kafka Cluster:

 1. **Clone the Project**:
    - Clone this project to your local machine.
     ```
     git clone https://github.com/karrabi/Samplates.git
     ```
-2. **Setup Kafka Farm**:
+2. **Setup Kafka Cluster**:
    - Open a command prompt inside the project folder.
    - Run the following command to start the Kafka broker and Zookeeper containers:
      ```